-Application Note 3(A) explains that §3B1.2 operates to provide "a range of adjustments for a defendant who plays a part in committing the offense that makes him substantially less culpable than the average participant in the criminal activity."
-The term "participant" as used in §3B1.2 carries the same meaning as "participant" for purposes of §3B1.1.
-Thus, it is clear that the defendant may receive a mitigating role adjustment only if the criminal activity involved at least one other "participant."
-As the Commentary to §3B1.2 expressly states: "an adjustment under this guideline may not apply to a defendant who is the only defendant convicted of an offense unless that offense involved other participants in addition to the defendant ..... " As with aggravating role adjustments, it is not necessary that the other participants actually be convicted for their role in the criminal activity for §3B1.2 to apply.
+§3B1.1.66 Thus, a defendant may receive a mitigating role adjustment only if the criminal activity involved at least one other "participant."
+As the Commentary to §3B1.2 states: "an adjustment under this guideline may not apply to a defendant who is the only defendant convicted of an offense unless that offense involved other participants in addition to the defendant $\dots$ " As with aggravating role adjustments, it is not necessary that the other participants actually be convicted for their role in the criminal activity for §3B1.2 to apply.

 In 2015, the Commission amended Application Note 3(A) to specify that, when determining mitigating role, the defendant is to be compared with the other participants "in the criminal activity."
-Thus, the relative culpability of the "average participant" is
+Thus, the relative culpability of the "average participant" is measured only in comparison to those persons who actually participated in the criminal